 Schools do not have the powers to request DBS checks for parents or other visitors attending events such as sports days.

-Any visitor to the school must sign in via the automated iPad screen in reception.
-This will generate an online record.
-All visitors must wear a visible 'Visitors' lanyard for the duration of their visit.
+Any visitor to the school must sign in via the automated IPad screen in reception.
+This will generate a sticker, which ALL must wear for the duration of their visit.
+Their DBS status must be indicated as part of this sign in and will be clearly visible on the sticker.
 Any visitor with a DBS check must have had this confirmed by HR prior to their visit.
 Only then are they able to enter the school and walk unaccompanied.
-If the visitor has had no confirmed DBS check then they cannot be left unsupervised and the member of staff they are visiting is responsible for them and must monitor their whereabouts at all times.
+If the visitor has had no confirmed DBS check then they cannot be left unsupervised and the member of staff they are visiting is responsible for them and must monitor their whereabouts at all times

 At no time should a DBS be checked by reception staff.

-Safeguarding leaflets are situated beside the signing in iPad and reception staff advise visitors to take one to read.
-When leaving the visitor must sign out, via the screen and hand in their Visitors lanyard.
+Yellow safeguarding leaflets are situated beside the signing in IPad and reception staff advise visitors to take one to read.

+When leaving the visitor must sign out, via the screen and discard the sticker.

-9. Whistleblowing
+9 Whistleblowing